Merkoba/Hue/README.md

 >Checks a heartbeat per this many seconds

 "session_cookie_max_age"
 >The amount of time a session cookie is valid.
 This cookie determines if a user needs to login again when entering.
-Using this default, the max age will be around 4 years, to avoid annoying users as much as possible.

 "encryption_cost"
 >This is used for the password hashing.
 A cost of 12 are 4096 salt rounds.
 The more rounds, the more secure the hash is, but it takes longer to process.